Why it will soon be too late to find out where the COVID-19 virus originated | Health

 Using antibody studies to differentiate between vaccination, natural infection, or even second infection (especially if the initial infection occurred in 2019) in the general population is also problematic.

-For example, after natural infection, a range of SARS-CoV-2-specific antibodies, such as to the spike protein or nucleoprotein, can be detected for varying lengths of time and in varying concentrations and the ability to neutralize the virus.
+For example, after natural infection a range of SARS-CoV-2-specific antibodies, such as to the spike protein or nucleoprotein, can be detected for varying lengths of time and in varying concentrations and ability to neutralise the virus.

 But depending on the vaccine used, antibodies to the SARS-CoV-2 spike protein may be all that is detected.
 These, too, drop with time.